omar67/My_Toolbar_Library/README.md

 # My_Toolbar_Library
 This is a simple library which contains a custom toolbar and constraint layout that provide a modern look.
+The library colors changes based on the application primary color and on primary color.

+An example is provided to examine the library

 # How to use
 To use this library you need to follow the simple instruction: